We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 D&D creators Wizards of the Coast realize that getting started is intimidating, and so they’ve started a program called The D&D Adventurers League.
 Basically, this is a giant game where you, as the player, only need to show up with a character you’ve created and play.
 It’s perfect for beginners because the rules are locked in (it uses the fifth edition rules, and features the Forgotten Realms setting).

 To make things even easier, the company has a website up and running that will show you places around you that offer D&D Adventurers League games.
+Hit the official Store and Events locator and see if there’s a place near you hosting game nights.

 You’ll probably find that a lot of places use Adventurers League games as a jump-off point for one-shot campaigns and other styles of play, but jumping in with the League will give you a good starting point with a standardized set of rules, and you can expand your play from there.